WalletWasabi/WasabiDoc/docs/using-wasabi/PasswordFinder.md

   -h, --help                 Show Help
 ```

-Now, let us find a typo in a wallet called `MagicalCryptoWallet.json`.
-For the sake of the example let us say I have created this wallet and I think the password is `pasd` but it was created with the password `pass` by accident.
+For example, there is a called `MagicalCryptoWallet.json`, the correct password is `pass`, but the user thinks it is `pasd`.

 ```
 $ wassabee findpassword --wallet:MagicalCryptoWallet
 WARNING: This tool will display you password if it finds it.
 Also, the process status displays your wrong password chars.
          You can cancel this by CTRL+C combination anytime.

-Enter password: ****    <---- Here I typed the password that I think used to create the wallet (`pasd`)
+Enter password: pasd

 [##################################################################################                  ] 82% - ET: 00:00:15.4120338